2026.01.c

 }

-Get Loss Tables for PLT Risk Sources
+Get PLT Risk Source

 A risk source is a representation of risk to a cedant including modeled losses that underlies a program (reinsurance program) or business hierarchy position.
 The risk source links the program or business hierarchy to EDMs that contain the portfolios or analysis results.